 - Attorney fees and legal costs

-If you have experienced workplace discrimination in Southern California, you have rights.
-A Los Angeles discrimination attorney at Setyan Law can provide legal advice and help you file a complaint against your employer.
-We will also take your case to trial, if necessary.
-We know employment law.
-Call us today at (213) 618-3655.
+If you have experienced prejudiced or biased behavior at work, you have rights.
+A Los Angeles discrimination attorney at Setyan Law will provide top legal assistance and help you file a complaint against your employer.
+We will also go to trial, if necessary.
+Call today (213) 618-3655.

-How an Employment Attorney in Los Angeles, CA Can Help You
+How an Employment Attorney in Los Angeles Can Help You

 Employment disputes are about more than winning.
 They often involve your livelihood and can impact your entire life.
-Setyan Law has a team of legal professionals and discrimination lawyers in Los Angeles, CA, Pasadena, CA, and Glendale, CA.
+Setyan Law has a team of legal professionals and discrimination lawyers in Los Angeles, Pasadena, and Glendale.

 We will review your case, gather evidence to support your claims, and fight for you to get the justice you deserve.